carlos-vf/Knowledge-Representation-Algorithms/README.md

 - **Graphical Separation**: This program applies a graphical separation algorithm to a bayesian network given two of its variables and decides whether they are graphical independent or not.

+- **Maximum Likelihood Estimation**: This program applies Chow-Liu's algorithm to a bayesian network.

 - **Variable Elimination**: This program applies variable eliminination (VE) algorithm to a bayesian network.
 It works for both marginal and conditional inference.